patrick-kidger/action_update_python_project/README.md

 Notes on `test-script`:

-- Note that it runs in a temporary directory.
+- It runs in a temporary directory.
 Thus you will need to copy your tests over as in the example above.
 This is to avoid spuriously passing tests: it can happen that files have been incorrectly left out of the sdist/wheel, but are still available through the repository itself.
 - Any `"` characters must be escaped as `\"`.
 - The exit code of this script is used to determine whether the tests count as having passed or not. `0` is a pass; everything else is a failure.
+- The code from your library will have been installed into a fresh virtual environment at `./.venv` using `uv pip install`.
+The `uv sync` command in the example above is the appropriate invocation to install the `dev` extras from copied `pyproject.toml`, *without* also overwriting the existing install, and *without* removing the existing install.

 ### FAQ